Hong Kong Legislature "For Patriots Only" Calls First Session - ExBulletin

 Hong Kong Legislature “For Patriots Only” Calls First Session

-The Hong Kong legislature has met for the first time since last month’s elections held under new legislation ensuring that only patriots who have proven their loyalty to Beijing could stand as candidates

-HONG KONG – The Hong Kong legislature met on Wednesday for the first time since last month’s elections held under new legislation ensuring that only patriots who have proven their loyalty to Beijing could stand as candidates .
+HONG KONG – The Hong Kong legislature met on Wednesday for the first time since last month’s elections held under new legislation ensuring that only “patriots” who have proven their loyalty to Beijing can stand as candidates.

 The 90-seat Legislative Council, known as LegCo, is now completely dominated by Beijing’s allies.
 Opposition figures are in prison, in exile or have been intimidated and silenced, and independent media have been forced to shut down.